 Climate change

-Increasing soil degradation and the considerable impacts of climate change on natural resources could potentially cause conflict.
-According to government figures, more than half of India's land area is affected by soil degradation.
-In 2020, more than 3.8 million people were displaced by natural disasters.
+Increasing soil degradation and the considerable impact of climate change on other natural resources has the potential to cause conflict.
+According to government figures, more than half of India’s land area is affected by soil degradation and desertification.
+In 2022, more than 2.5 million people were displaced by natural disasters, according to research by the British organisation Global Change Data Lab.

 Furthermore, existing climate models for global climate change predict strong fluctuations in temperatures and changed monsoon patterns on the Indian subcontinent.
-In this unfavourable scenario, droughts, extreme heat and flooding will become even more frequent in the future, and that will lead to an increase in conflicts over water and land as resources that are in short supply.
+This will mean that droughts, extreme heat, flooding and hurricanes will be even more frequent in the future, and this will lead to an increase in conflicts over water and land as resources that are in short supply.

 Although India does have modern environmental legislation, the enforcement of these laws is often hampered by a lack of technical competence at the local level, clearly defined responsibilities and financial resources.
 “Greening” India’s growth will be crucial for the country’s sustainable development and for the global climate as well.